Saturday, January 24, 2026

 on the Connecticut River

-I found a little more information about my father’s old tent.
+I finally found some information on my father’s old tent.
 It’s a Eureka Expedition Sentinel 2-person, four-season mountaineering tent.
 Spec’s are:

 Size – 6’ x 8’ (but tapers down to 4’ at the ends)